AhmedISSoliman/student-time-sheet/README.md

 ## 3 Mock API (Postman)

-- **Note**:
+- **Note** :
         The mock response times (startTime, endTime) are hardcoded ISO strings.
 I intentionally used static timestamps instead of dynamic ones.

         Why?
-Postman mock servers do support some dynamic variables like {{$isoTimestamp}}, but they don’t allow logic (e.g. +30 min) or accessing request values.
-That means you can't dynamically set the time to "now + duration" reliably, which is essential for displaying current or upcoming classes.
+        While Postman mock servers support built-in variables like {{$isoTimestamp}}, they do not support logic such as adding durations (e.g. +30 minutes) or referencing request values dynamically.
+That means it’s not possible to generate a true “current” or “next” class in real time through the mock.

-      As a result, to show a "Current Class" or "Next Class" correctly, you must manually adjust the time values inside the Postman Example so they align with the current time.
-This limitation is purely due to Postman's mock capabilities—not the Angular logic.
+        Result:
+        To correctly simulate a “Current Class” or “Next Class” in the Angular frontend, you’ll need to manually adjust the startTime and endTime fields in the mock example to match the current time.

+        This is a limitation of Postman’s mock engine, not of the Angular logic itself.
+Once updated, the mock will reflect those changes immediately.

 - **Import collection** `./postman/Student‑TimeSheet.postman_collection.json`
 - **BaseURL** `https://cf58209c-2992-4b6c-bfbd-ae4fb5eb1fb7.mock.pstmn.io`